Endur1el/bbkit/README.md

 `bbkit wd -d D:/Other/Modding/BBros` to set general battle brothers working directory to BBros\
 `bbkit md -d D:/Other/Modding/BBros/mod_EIMO` to set current mod to mod_EIMO\
-`bbkit gd -d "D:SteamLibrary/steamapps/common/Battle Brothers"` to set game directory to correct folder Make sure to use "" if you have spaces in the path (as you always will with game_directory)\
+`bbkit gd -d "D:SteamLibrary/steamapps/common/Battle Brothers"` to set game directory to correct folder.
+Make sure to use "" if you have spaces in the path (as you always will with game_directory)\
 `bbkit ed -d D:/Other/Modding/BBros/Export` to set export directory to Export inside of BBros (can be anywhere)\
 `bbkit u` to update mod_EIMO version inside of Battle Brothers/data to whatever is in D:/Other/Modding/BBros/mod_EIMO\
 `bbkit d` to delete the mod_EIMO version inside of Battle Brothers/data\